 Mr. Hassard served two terms as the Chair of the Teslin School Council from 2002 to 2006.
 In 2008, he was elected as a Councillor for the Village of Teslin in a byelection and was re-elected in 2009.
 That same year he was chosen as Deputy Mayor.

-Mr. Hassard served as director on the Association of Yukon Communities from 2009 until 2011, when he resigned after becoming MLA.
+Mr. Hassard served as a director of the Association of Yukon Communities from 2009 until 2011 when he resigned after becoming MLA.

 An active member of the community, Mr. Hassard spent many years coaching Teslin minor hockey, as well as serving on the Executive of the Teslin Minor Hockey Association.
 He has also volunteered for the Teslin ambulance service.